 The Best Mini Guide Ever!
-How To Take Amazing Self Portraits For YOUR Walls
+How To Take Amazing Photos and Self Portraits For YOUR Walls

 Some people are keen to consider our time and existence the age of narcissism.
 With the insane popularity of social media and gazillions of selfies flooding your feed, it’s easy to understand why.

 There’s another side to it.
 Sure, there’s narcissism, but there’s also a lot of Public Pretending* going on.

 Despite any negativity or lack of response to a social media post, only you can understand the real significance and the story behind a particular photo you took.

 Nobody neither could nor should stop you from putting it onto every spare piece of wall in your home.